uibakery/self-hosted/README.md

 1. Click `+ Add an inbound rule`

-1. Add {BakeryPort} (default 3030, you will need to select the same port while running a command for Bakery installation later) is the `Destination port ranges`
+1. Add {BakeryPort} (use 3030 by default, you will need to select the same port during UI Bakery installation later) in the `Destination port ranges`

 1. In `Protocol` Choose `TCP`

 1. Click `Add`

-1. Check that `SSH (TCP/22)` is confugured by default.
-If not, add it manually using same algorithm as for {BakeryPort}
+1. Check that `SSH (TCP/22)` is configured by default.
+If not, add it manually using the same algorithm as for {BakeryPort}

-1. Click `Ok` to finish creating Network security group
+1. Click `Ok` to finish creating a Network security group

 1. Click `Review + create`